 - Preheat.
 When roasting it’s important to let the oven pre-heat fully.
 If you will be boiling the potatoes instead of roasting them in the beginning, you can preheat the sheet pan as well, so that it’s nice and hot when you add the ingredients.
 This will help everything to brown up perfectly.

 - Use Foil.
 To really minimize clean up you can line your sheet pan with aluminum foil before adding the ingredients.
 I prefer not to do, as I find that things brown up better when they have direct contact to the pan.
+I use this same method to make my delicious Honey Mustard Salmon recipe.

 - Cook the Potatoes Just Right.
 The trick to a perfect sheet pan meal is making it so the potatoes are done at the same time as the other items.
 Here we cook the potatoes alone until they are done, and then add the fish and veggies.
 Using par-boiled potatoes or potatoes that were cooked previously will help this process along.